Can I Get Unemployment if I Was Wrongfully Terminated?

 How Does Wrongful Termination Impact Unemployment Eligibility?

-Another approach an employer could take is to claim that the termination occurred because of business needs, such as layoffs due to a decline in workforce needs.
-This wouldn’t prevent an unemployment claim but would make filing a wrongful termination claim harder.
+An employer could claim that the termination occurred because of business needs, such as layoffs due to a decline in workforce needs.
+This wouldn’t necessarily prevent an unemployment claim.
+However, it could make filing a wrongful termination claim harder.

 Appealing a Denied Unemployment Claim

-If an unemployment claim is rejected, the individual can file an appeal.
-Submitting evidence to support their stance is essential for a successful appeal.
-Written communications, witness statements, or performance reviews can help employees establish their performance record with the company.
+If your state agency rejects your unemployment claim, you can file an appeal.
+You should submit evidence to support your case, including emails, written communications, witness statements, and performance reviews.
+These can help establish your performance record with the company.

 If your unemployment gets denied, you must act quickly.
 Some states have a limited period of time for filing an appeal.
 In many states, it is less than 30 days.
 While the exact process will vary from state to state, the general process is to have an investigation that involves responses from you and the employer.
 An agent will review the appeal and issue a determination.
 Providing evidence or documentation supporting your appeal will give you a better chance at success.